It’s no secret that we LOVE Tacos in this house. Being Mexican, it’s pretty standard to have Mexican food at least once a week (usually more! )

 Taco Meat

-- 1 pound ground beef – or use ground turkey or chicken.
+- Ground beef (1 pound) – forms the hearty protein base of the taco bowl.
 Try Green Chili Beef, Carne Asada, Cafe Rio Shredded Chicken, Salsa Verde Chicken, Sweet Pork Barbacoa.

-- 1 (1-ounce) envelope taco seasoning – store-bought or make Homemade Taco Seasoning using chili powder, garlic powder, onion powder, red pepper flakes, oregano, paprika, cumin, salt, and pepper
+- Taco seasoning (1 ounce envelope) – infuses the meat with bold, familiar taco flavor.
+Use store-bought or make Homemade Taco Seasoning using chili powder, garlic powder, onion powder, red pepper flakes, oregano, paprika, cumin, salt, and pepper

 Base and Toppings

-- 6 cups cooked rice – Our favorite is Cilantro Lime Rice, but you can use plain white rice, brown rice, Cauliflower Rice, or quinoa.
+- Cooked rice (6 cups) – serves as the filling base that makes the bowl satisfying and complete.
+Our favorite is Cilantro Lime Rice, but you can use plain white rice, brown rice, Cauliflower Rice, or quinoa.

 How to Make Taco Bowls